kwkou/815/articles/mysql-database-enus-migration.md

 9\.
 Import the database data into the target database.
 You can use a tool that you are familiar with, such as mysql.exe or Workbench.
 The following example uses mysql.exe to import the database.

-9\.1 Connect to the newly created MySQL server on your client using mysql.exe (note: if you are not importing the data from a VM on Azure, you need to add the client to the IP safe list):

-	mymysql -h<server address> -P<port number> –u<user name> -p<password>
+9\.1 Connect to the newly created MySQL server on your client using mysql.exe (note: if you are not importing the data from a VM on Azure, you need to add the client to the IP safe list): mysql -h<server address\> -P<port number\> –u<user name\> -p<password\>

-9\.2 Import the data from the SQL command line:

-	source <backup file name>;
+9\.2 Import the data from the SQL command line: source <backup file name\>;

 10\.
 Direct the newly deployed application to the migrated database and complete the remaining application migration steps.